🌐 Esta pagina esta disponible en Espanol

 Payday Loans and Bankruptcy

 Payday loan debt is fully dischargeable in bankruptcy.
 Chapter 7 wipes it out entirely in about 90 days.
 Chapter 13 may require you to pay a small fraction over 3-5 years depending on your income.
-The automatic stay immediately stops all collection activity, including ACH withdrawals, threatening calls, and lawsuits.
+The automatic stay protection in bankruptcy immediately stops all collection activity, including ACH withdrawals, threatening calls, and lawsuits.

 Warning: if you took out a payday loan immediately before filing bankruptcy (within 70-90 days), the lender may argue it was fraudulently obtained.
 Avoid taking new payday loans if you are considering bankruptcy.
 Check your discharge eligibility.